alf45tar/Pedalino/README.md

 ## Open Sound Control (OSC)

-Open Sound Control (OSC) is a protocol for communication among computers, sound synthesisers, and other multimedia devices that is lightweight and leverages current networking technologies.
+[Open Sound Control (OSC)](http://opensoundcontrol.org/introduction-osc) is an open, transport-independent, message-based protocol developed for communication among computers, sound synthesizers, and other multimedia devices.
 Although the OSC specification does not enforce any particular type of transport, OSC is nowadays mostly used over traditional networks known as IP (Internet Protocol).